shrikantkalar023/learning-nodejs/README.md

 49. **mongoose.isObjectIdOrHexString()** - check if a string is a valid ObjectID.

 50. **Joi-ObjectId** - custom joi validator for MongoDB ObjectID.

+51. **Authentication** - process of determining whether a user is who they claim to be.

+52. **Authorization** - process of determining if a user has permission to perform a given operation.